kingluddite/dotfiles/README.md

 *  might have to manually install package control and restart sublime text

 ## Setup Iterm
-* This will add my iterm2 preferences
+* This will add my iterm2 Preferences
 * You first remove the existing iterm preferences with:
     - `$ rm ~/Library/Preferences/com.googlecode.iterm2.plist`
 * Then you create a symlink to where the iterm2 preferences should be from the dotfiles iterm2 preferences (this will save you from having to make all the iterm2 config changes)